melanieimfeld/occupylondon/README.md

 This is an alpha prototype for a web game that aims to crowd source data on land vacancy in London.

 ## File structure
-index.php - login page
+index.php - login page <br>
-map.php - main page including interactive mapping built.php - overview and building element
+map.php - main page including interactive mapping <br>
+built.php - overview and building element<br>
-logout.php - logout and session destroyed
+logout.php - logout and session destroyed<br>

 ## Built With